SimpelMe/stream-observer/README.md

-# audio-observer
+# Stream-Observer

-Audio-Observer is a script to observe running voc-video-streams.
+Stream-Observer is a script to observe running voc-video-streams.

-It is starting audio-observer.m3u8 in mpv with various options:
+It is starting stream-observer.m3u8 in mpv with various options:
 * --fs
  * full screen
 * --keep-open=always